Louis Scott (actor): Career

 Louis entered the entertainment industry at the age of 7, starting with an advertisement.
-In 1994, he made his debut in the movie "ตแล้วต้องโต๋", but he became famous for being in a duo band called "Raptor" with Joni Anwar, who at the time was the youngest singer in Thailand.
+In 1994, he made his debut in the movie "โตแล้วต้องโต๋", but he became famous for being in a duo band called "Raptor" with Joni Anwar, who at the time was the youngest singer in Thailand.
 The duo released their first album, Raptor in the 1990s and became a very popular duo.

 After five years, the duo band Raptor decided to disband.
-The reason for the break up of Raptor is because they want to go back to school; they missed out on a lot.
+The reason for the breakup of Raptor is because they want to go back to school; they missed out on a lot.
 They take so many jobs that they don't have time to study, so they eventually parted ways in different directions.
 After that, Louis came back again with a remarkable drama that made him famous again, namely the drama Dok Som See Thong with the role of "CK".

 He continues to make a name for himself with the role of "Tom / Pawan" in the TV drama Sawan Biang starred top actress Ann Thongprasom and top actor Theeradej Wongpuapan.

 In 2018, Louis starred in Bupphe Sanniwat, which was a major hit in Thailand and gained popularity across Asia.